 Most of loans granted are backed by collateral (e.g. property, gold, jewellery, diamonds and watches etc.) as security.
 The Group also focuses on ascertaining legal ownership and the valuation of the collateral.
-A loan granted is based on the value of the collateral and generally approximates 1%-100% for the year (2019: 1%-100%) of the estimated value of the collateral.
+A loan granted is based on the value of the collateral and generally approximates 1%-100% for the year (2020: 1%-100%) of the estimated value of the collateral.
 The Group closely monitors the ownership and the value of the collateral throughout the loan period.
 As at 31 December 2020, in the opinion of the Company's directors, the Group held collateral with value not less than the carrying amount of the secured loan receivables.
 The loan receivables are due by the date as specified in the corresponding loan agreements.

 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer rather than the industry or country in which the customers operate and therefore significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
-At the end of the reporting period, 3.00% (2019 (restated): 12.75%) and 10.08% (2019 (restated): 20.84%) of the total loan receivables was due from the Group's largest debtor and the five largest debtors respectively.
+At the end of the reporting period, 2.21% (2020: 3.00%) and 8.32% (2020: 10.08%) of the total loan receivables was due from the Group's largest debtor and the five largest debtors respectively.

-46. Financial Risk Management and Fair Values of Financial Instruments (Continued)
+45. Financial Risk Management and Fair Values of Financial Instruments (Continued)

-a) Credit risk (Continued)

-(i) Credit risk arising from loan business (Continued)
+- a) Credit risk (Continued) - (i) Credit risk arising from loan business (Continued)